poudel4samikshya/HelloWorld/README.md

 # prework: HelloWorld

-# Helloworld is an android app that introducesitself and allows user to click the button to resopnd predefined message.
+ Helloworld is an android app that introduces itself and allows user to click the button to resopnd predefined message.

 #Vedio WalkThrough